Norhill Historic District

 Just a quick note to confirm my strong support of the adoption of the Norhill Guidelines.
 I understand that there may be some "tweaks" to the document, but taken as a whole it is a good document with compromises made to address residents opinions.
 The concerns about the poll from recent meeting (Dec 18) seem to indicate that some residents would like a written explanation on weighted values . . . perhaps that could be posted here somewhere.
 I strongly support the moderate numbers of square footage allowable per square foot: 2000-2200 for 5000, 2200-2400 for 6000.
 While these far exceed original home sizes, these sizes also address current needs within reason.
 This small working class neighborhood should have modest scale/proportions to retain its historic charm.
 This includes green space around the house and sky space above the house/garage.
 I support the 1.5 story garage idea, which seems like a good compromise for the neighborhood, helping to retain modest proportions with some of the needs of residents without creating towering garages.
 Not everyone should live in small bungalows, and there are options nearby which can accommodate families who require large square footage for their activities.
 Thank you Terrence and team for your hard work on this project.
 Now it is time to take this project to the finish line.
 Happy holidays.

-Karen asked about 1 month ago
+Karen asked 4 months ago

 Thank you so much for your comments.
 The team is going to be looking into the 1 1/2 story garages to see if we can make it a reality and have that included in the guidelines.
 We appreciate your kind words and we appreciate you attending the meetings and workshops.